The Good Daughter (film)

 The Good Daughter (La buena hija) is a 2025 drama film directed by Júlia de Paz Solvas from a screenplay co-written by Núria Dunjó.
 It stars newcomer Kiara Arancibia alongside Janet Novás, Julián Villagrán, and Petra Martínez.
 It is a Spanish-Belgian co-production.

+The film world premiered at the 29th Tallinn Black Nights Film Festival on 15 November 2025 and went on to win the festival's Grand Prix.
+It was released theatrically in Spain by Avalon on 10 April 2026.

 Plot

 After the separation of her parents, Carmela lives with her mother and grandmother while yearning for spending more time with her father, a plastic artist she idolises.